-Within this formulation, β1 is the number of all-cause deaths for each unit increase in laboratory-confirmed deaths after adjusting for the expected number of all-cause deaths, given historical trends.
+Within this formulation, β1 is the number of all-cause deaths for each unit increase in laboratory-confirmed deaths, after adjusting for the expected number of all-cause deaths given historical trends.
 That means that under perfect case ascertainment β1=1.
 If β1>1, then we observe a greater number of deaths attributed to SARS-CoV-2 infections compared with the number of laboratory-confirmed deaths.
 The ascertainment proportion of COVID-19-related deaths is obtained by 1β1.
 This relies on the assumption that when there is at least one laboratory-confirmed death in a given week, then the excess in observed all-cause deaths can be directly attributed to COVID-19.
-In a similar way, β2 is the number of all-cause deaths for each unit increase in the expected number of all-cause deaths, after adjusting for the direct effect of COVID-19.
+In a similar way, β2 is the number of all-cause deaths for each unit increase in the expected number of all-cause deaths after adjusting for the direct effect of COVID-19.
 We expect β2=1 when the net effect of the pandemic-related behavioral, societal and health system changes on all-cause deaths is zero.
 The estimate of β2 can thus be interpreted as a measure of the indirect effect of the pandemic on mortality.
-If β2<1, then there were fewer all-cause deaths than expected after removing the direct effect of COVID-19, which implies an indirect protective effect of all changes and control measures associated with the pandemic.
-Estimates of β1 and β2 thus provide a way to understand the interplay between laboratory-confirmed COVID-19-related deaths and excess all-cause deaths and allow to differentiate between direct and indirect consequences of the COVID-19 pandemic on mortality.
+If β2<1, then there were fewer all-cause deaths than expected after removing the direct effect of COVID-19, which could imply an indirect protective effect of all changes and control measures associated with the pandemic.
+Estimates of β1 and β2 thus provide a way to understand the interplay between laboratory-confirmed COVID-19-related deaths and excess all-cause deaths, and allow to differentiate between direct and indirect consequences of the COVID-19 pandemic on mortality.
+Online Supplement Section 1.3 provides further details on model specification and choices of prior.

-We extended the model presented above to examine these associations by phase (from 1 to 6 as defined by the Federal Office of Public Health), by age group (0-39, 40-59, 60-69, 70-79 and 80+ years), and by area (26 cantons).
-To this end, we introduced multiple β1 and β2 for each phase, age group or area separately, with the additional constraint of a multilevel structure allowing a smoothing towards the global mean of the estimator [16].
+We extended the model presented above to examine these associations by phase (from 1 to 7 as defined by the FOPH), by age group (0-39, 40-59, 60-69, 70-79 and 80+ years old), and by area (26 cantons).
+To this end, we introduced multiple β1 and β2 for each phase, age group or area separately, with the additional constraint of a multilevel structure allowing a smoothing towards the global mean of the estimator [40].
 To propagate the uncertainty of the expected number of deaths, we fitted the above models using 200 samples of the posterior distribution of the expected number of deaths.
-We then combined the resulting samples of β1β2the betas.
+We then combined the resulting posterior samples of β1 and β2.

+All inferences were done in a Bayesian framework.
+Posterior distributions were approximated by samples, and summarized by their median, 2.5% and 97.5% percentiles to obtain point estimates and 95% credible intervals (95% CrI).
+The population and expected deaths models were implemented in R-INLA [41], and the decomposition model in NIMBLE [42].
+The code is available on github at https://github.com/jriou/covid19_ascertain_deaths.

+Results